“Doctor, I think I am going crazy, I keep seeing a black fly and when I try to hit it, it’s not there, and then a second later it reappears again!”

 Will Floaters Ever Go Away?

-Most people once they see floaters for the first time, will continue to see them at least once in a while.
+Most people, once they see floaters for the first time, will continue to see them at least once in a while.
 Our bodies, however, have a wonderful ability to get used to things.
-Overtime, your brain will learn to ignore the floaters, and while you will still notice them occasionally, they will not bother you as much.
+Over time, your brain will learn to ignore the floaters, and while you will still notice them occasionally, they will not bother you as much.
 A visit to an ophthalmologist also helps.
 Reassurance that your eyes and your retina are OK works magic, in this case, to help a person deal with and get used to floaters.
 Peace of mind, at the very least, is worth a visit for an eye exam.
 After all, your vision is of paramount importance.

-In short, most of us will see floaters at one point or another and for most of us they are completely harmless.
-However, if you are seeing floaters or flashing lights and you haven’t seen an eye doctor yet, please, don’t ignore your eye health, see your ophthalmologist.
+In short, most of us will see floaters at one point or another in our lives.
+For most of us, they are completely harmless.
+However, if you are seeing floaters or flashing lights and you haven’t seen an eye doctor yet, please, don’t ignore your eye health.
+See your ophthalmologist.

 Have a wonderful New York summer and don’t forget your sunglasses!